Particle quantum states with indefinite mass and neutrino oscillations: Abstract

 \section{Abstract}

+In this work we develop a mathematical formalism which allows obtaining oscillation formula for neutrino of any energy.
+We demonstrate that in the ultra-relativistic limit the results obtained in this new approach agree with the previously used phenomenological theory which is only applicable to ultra-relativistic neutrinos.
+To this end we do the following.
 The Hilbert spaces of particle states are constructed in such a way that the neutrinos are combined in a multiplet with its components being considered as different quantum states of a single particle.
 The same is done for the charged leptons and the down- and up-type quarks.
-In a theory based on the Lagrangian of the fermion sector of the Standard Model modified in accordance with this construction, the phenomenon of neutrino oscillations arises as a direct consequence of the general principles of quantum field theory.
-By the example of the pion decay it is shown that the states of the neutrino produced in the decay process can be described by a superposition of states with different masses and identical canonical momenta with very high accuracy.
+In the theory based on the Lagrangian of the fermion sector of the Standard Model modified in accordance with this construction, the phenomenon of neutrino oscillations arises as a direct consequence of the general principles of quantum field theory.
+Using the example of the pion decay, when the resulting neutrino has to be ultra-relativistic, it is shown that the neutrino states produced in the decay process can be described by a superposition of states with different masses and identical canonical momenta with very high accuracy.

-\section{INTRODUCTION}
+\section{Introduction}

-The Standard Model of electroweak interactions based on the non-Abelian gauge symmetry of the interactions \cite{Weinberg}, the generation of particle masses due to the spontaneous symmetry breaking mechanism \cite{Higgs}, and the ideology of particle generation mixing \cite{Cabibbo,Kobayashi} is universally recognized.
+The Standard Model of electroweak interactions based on the non-Abelian gauge symmetry of the interactions \cite{Glashow,Weinberg,Salam}, the generation of particle masses due to the spontaneous symmetry breaking mechanism \cite{Englert,Higgs,Kibble}, and the philosophy of mixing of particle generations \cite{Cabibbo,Kobayashi} is universally recognized.
 Its predictions obtained in the framework of perturbation theory are in a very good agreement with the experimental data.
 There is no serious reason, at least at the energies available at present, for its main propositions to be revised.